amitlevy/justaneuron/README.md

-# justaneuron
+# Just A Neuron
-Interactive visualization of backprop through a single neuron using React Flow and a JS implementation of Micrograd
+Interactive visualization of backprop through a single neuron using React Flow and a JS implementation of Micrograd.